sjung-stat/Telco/Telco-Customer-Churn-Prediction.md

 first retain their customers not to lose to their competitors.
 To do so, they should understand customer behavior.

-The goal of this proejct is to predict whether a Telco customer will churn or not using the Telco Customer Churn dataset.
+The goal of this project is to predict whether a Telco customer will churn or not using the Telco Customer Churn dataset.
 Before building a model, I cleaned the dataset to easily explore the dataset and visualized it.
 Then I built a logistic regression model for